 - Write your own life list, fill it with things that will make you happier.

 - Put down everything YOU ever wanted/dreamed about, even if you don’t know, right now, how it’s even possible.
 (Hint: not somebody else’s version of your life, let them write their own list.
-Here are some guidelines from Mighty Girl that may help you.)
+Here’s a quick how-to that may help you.)

 - Share your list or not, it’s up to you.